-The physical withdrawal symptoms a person experiences while quitting meth are not as severe as for people quitting other types of drugs, because meth is not physically addictive.
+The physical withdrawal symptoms a person experiences while quitting meth are not as severe as for people quitting other types of drugs.
 That’s not to say, however, that quitting meth is any less difficult.
-Meth users can go through a variety of physical withdrawal symptoms, most common of which are fatigue, hunger, sleep cycle disruptions, restlessness, and cravings.
+Meth users can go through a variety of physical and intense emotional withdrawal symptoms, most common of which are fatigue, hunger, sleep cycle disruptions, restlessness, and cravings.

 Psychological Withdrawal from Meth